ava-labs/public-avalanche-sdks/README.md

 </a>
 </p>

-<h1 align="center">Consumer SDKs</h1>
+<h1 align="center">Public Avalanche SDKS</h1>
 <p align="center">
-  This is an official Ava Labs monorepo for JavaScript/TypeScript SDKs and tools.
+  This is an official Ava Labs monorepo used as a testbed for various open source projects.
 </p>

 ## Getting Started 🚀